dominodatalab/domino-maintenance-mode/README.md

 * It is possible for a running, functioning App to have a PVC mounted from an unregistered EDV that it depends on.
 Since the EDV no longer exists, the App cannot be restarted with this PVC mounted and can fail.
 It is not possible to detect this scenario automatically via the API.
 Please do not unregister EDVs while in maintenance mode.

+* If either stopping or starting fails because the API returned an error, or the operation timed out while waiting for the execution to enter at running state, the tool will emit a warning and save a record of the executions which failed to a log file.
+This is in JSON format and can be used to follow up manually.

 # Usage

-1. Take a snapshot of running executions:
+* Take a snapshot of running executions:

 ```
 dmm snapshot my-snapshot-file.json